ijese-takkt/pe_automation/README.md

 ### `ado/get_org_users.py`

 * Uses **REST `userentitlements`** instead of Graph:
   * Entitlements (licensed users) vs raw identities
   * Docs:
     * [https://developercommunity.visualstudio.com/t/what-is-the-different-between-get-user-entitlement/1080296](https://developercommunity.visualstudio.com/t/what-is-the-different-between-get-user-entitlement/1080296)
     * [https://learn.microsoft.com/en-us/rest/api/azure/devops/memberentitlementmanagement/user-entitlements/search-user-entitlements](https://learn.microsoft.com/en-us/rest/api/azure/devops/memberentitlementmanagement/user-entitlements/search-user-entitlements)
 * Important rules:
   * `licensingSource = "msdn"` **should NOT be downgraded** by automation
   * We only consider `licensingSource = "account"` (and later possibly `auto` / `trial`) for demotions
 * API quirk:
   * `continuationToken` is often `''` even when `totalCount` > page size
   * Workaround: use `?top=30000` to get all entitlements in one call
 * Output:
   * Creates CSV with:
     * `Email`, `License`, `Source`, `Last Login`, `Created`, `Last Login Date`, `Created Date`, `Days Inactive`
   * Path: `ado/outputs/<ORG>/users_latest.csv`
     * For `KKEU`: `ado/outputs/KKEU/users_latest.csv`
   * Days Inactive: is calculated from Last Login OR Created (whichever is newer) to today
     * This is because if user never logged in then Last Login is 01-01-0001

-Here’s the matching documentation section for your new script, in the same style and level of detail—clean, practical, and focusing on what matters.

 ### `ado/get_org_fields.py`